How to generate leads for an independent consulting practice

 It’s important for leads to be warm - because it’s hard to convince someone to spend $20k / month on a consulting contract without them already thinking they might spend money on consulting (and having some kind of budget earmarked!)

-It’s important for leads to be primed for long term strategic work - because you want large enough problems that the senior leadership of the business is talking to you (this helps you get paid well and helps you have a bigger impact) and you want retained work that lasts For more on how focus on retained strategy work see my post strategy and stewardship (this helps you smooth revenue gaps and gain some predictability).
+It’s important for leads to be primed for long term strategic work - because you want large enough problems that the senior leadership of the business is talking to you (this helps you get paid well and helps you have a bigger impact) and you want retained work that lasts2 (this helps you smooth revenue gaps and gain some predictability).

 This means that for me - I’m definitely optimizing for quality over quantity.
 5-10 leads a year can keep me full up.
 And I think for many independents this will be and should be the case - optimizing for quantity will create a very different environment.